Hike For Nature 2024

 A great adventure and experience in Triglavski National Park, Slovenia

-Day 1: Bohinjska Češnjica to Dom na Komni
+Day 1 of 4: Bohinjska Češnjica to Dom na Komni

-The 1st day was stunning but also the most brutal.
-Just over 24 km, 1,300 metres of ascent, all of which in the last 6 km (with a gradient of up to 23% on loose rocks and stones!), this was a good way to throw ourselves into the deep end.
+The 1st day was equally beautiful and brutal.
+We walked with heavy packs 24 km, 1,300 metres of ascent, all of which in the last 6 km (with a gradient of up to 23% on loose rocks and stones.)

 Officially, we were meant to start in Bohinjska Bistrica but decided to start from our accommodation in the nearby village Bohinjska Češnjica instead.
 This seemed like a good idea at the time, except that it added an extra 1 km and 200 metres of ascent to the expedition.